 He was one of five music faculty members serving on the music faculty when his school was awarded a Grammy Signature Award in May, 2010.
 Along with being a Grammy recognized school, Jefferson High School is where Sanders attended high school.
 "To be back at Jefferson is huge for me," says Sanders.
 "This is where I fell in love with music [and where] the teachers inspired me to pursue my dreams.
 Now I feel it is my turn to inspire the next generation of students."

-Ronnie Sanders has been a choir director in Texas for over twenty-six years.
+Ronnie Sanders has been a choir director in Texas for over twenty-nine years.
 Highlights of his career include performances of Fauré's Requiem, John Rutter’s Gloria and Mass of the Children, Gian-Carlo Menotti’s opera Amahl and the Night Visitors, Beethoven's Egmont Overture, Handel’s Messiah, Haydn's Te Deum, Schubert's Mass in G, Luigi Cherubini’s Requiem in C Minor, Mozart's The Impresario and Vivaldi’s Gloria.

 Sanders briefs the media prior to the Grammy Award Presentation, May 20, 2010.

 As a composer, he was commissioned by the University of Texas at San Antonio to compose a choral work that was premiered by the UTSA Concert Choir and Concert Women's Choir conducted by John Silantien.
 He has composed numerous hymns and choruses for use in the local church.

 His popular hymn arrangements and lush orchestrations are published by Bel Cantare, Music, Prism Music have been performed in churches across North America.

 His "Margil Mass" for unnaccompanied voices, was met with critical acclaim.
 JW Pepper Music published, "Texas, composer Ronnie Sanders remembers the five beautiful, historic missions in San Antonio as a natural part of his heritage, upbringing and culture.
 On June 9, 2010, he once again toured the San Jose Mission, where he saw an exhibit displaying some of the history of the founding priest, Father Antonio Margil (1657-1726).
 Sanders saw Margil’s clerical garments and book of prayers containing scripture verses and prayers in Latin that Father Margil used in the mission almost 300 years ago.